aaronstevenwhite/arcweight/docs/working-with-fsts/optimization-operations.md

 # Optimization Operations

-**Make your FSTs fast, small, and efficient**

-*Determinize • Minimize • Connect • Clean*
+**FST performance and memory optimization**

 Optimization operations transform FSTs into equivalent but more efficient forms.
-These operations are crucial for production systems where performance and memory usage matter.
+These operations are important for production systems where performance and memory usage matter.

 ## Connection

 Connection removes states that don't participate in any successful path.
-Always start optimization with connection — it's fast and can significantly reduce FST size.
+Start optimization with connection — it's fast and can significantly reduce FST size.

 ### When to Use Connection